Barbell: Triceps bars

 Similar in function to an EZ curl bar, the triceps bar consists of two parallel handles mounted in a cage.
 It is used to perform triceps extensions and hammer curls.

 Trap bar/hex bars

 A hexagon-shaped bar in the middle of which the user stands and grasps the bar, via side handles, with a neutral grip.
 The use of trap bars places the center of gravity closer to the lifter.
 Trap bars are used primarily for performing deadlifts and shrugs.

 Safety squat bars

 A bar with a camber in the middle, two handles and padding.
 The safety squat bar may help to avoid causing or aggravating injury while squatting.

+Swiss Barbells

+The Swiss Barbell or the Multipoint Bar offers multiple hand positions for the user, to offer close grip, overhand and underhand rows or chest exercises; as well as being utilised for bicep and tricep exercises.
+These barbells vary in weight, with the Mirafit Swiss Barbell weighing 20 kg.